PhilSports Stadium stampede: Crowd crush

 At about 6:00 am., organizers of the show began handing out tickets to people in the crowd, many of whom had been camping outside the stadium for days to acquire them.
 Overhearing the news, people started trying to get ahead of the queue and became agitated.
 As people in front of the line were given entrance to the stadium, the crowds became more impatient and started pushing forward and shoving, prompting security guards to panic and shut the entrance gates.
 Witnesses and several survivors reported that the crush began when the already impatient crowd continued pushing and shoving, causing one of the barriers used to keep people in queue to collapse.

 Coincidentally, the gates happened to be on a sloped driveway and when security guards tried to seal the gates further and calm the crowd, the latter continued pushing and shoving as well as shaking the gates until they were forced open.
 After the gates eventually gave way, people at the front collapsed from exhaustion while others behind them stumbled.
 The sloped driveway contributed to the worsening of the crush.

 As a result of the incident, the network ended the show's first iteration and indefinitely postponed the anniversary presentation.

 Casualties

 The crush killed 73 people and injured around 800 people.
 It was earlier thought that 88 people had died, but this was due to double counting by the rescue workers.
 The majority of the victims were young middle-aged women, but also included elderly people.

-Senator and Philippine National Red Cross Chairman Richard Gordon said that most of the injured were not in serious condition and many have been treated and released.
+Senator and Philippine National Red Cross Chairman Dick Gordon said that most of the injured were not in serious condition and many have been treated and released.
 The Red Cross, ABS-CBN's affiliated NGOs, and the network itself led efforts in recovering the dead bodies, providing medical care for the injured, and other related assistance.
 The victims were also fully assisted by government authorities.

-ABS-CBN chairman and CEO Eugenio "Gabby" Lopez III, promised to provide aid and financial assistance to the victims and their families.
+ABS-CBN chairman and CEO Eugenio "Gabby" Lopez III promised to provide aid and financial assistance to the victims and their families.
 The network also formed 71 Dreams Foundation to assist the relatives of the victims.